MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Manager.md

     And
 ```

-#### Specify the role a project team member will perform on the project
+#### STORY: Specify the role a project team member will perform on the project

 ```Gherkin
 Scenario: Link a project team member to a role